SumoLogic/sumologic-documentation/docs/integrations/databases/oracle.md

 Custom filter examples:

-1. For alerts applicable only to a specific cluster, your custom filter would be, `db_cluster=oracle-prod.01`.
+1. For alerts applicable only to a specific cluster, your custom filter would be `db_cluster=oracle-prod.01`.
 2. For alerts applicable to all clusters that start with Kafka-prod, your custom filter would be,`db_cluster=oracle-prod*`.
 3. For alerts applicable to a specific cluster within a production environment, your custom filter would be: `db_cluster=oracle-1` and `environment=prod` (This assumes you have set the optional environment tag while configuring collection).
 4. Go to **Manage Data** > **Alerts** > **Monitors**.